gotson/komga-website/src/installation/configuration.md

 #### KOMGA_REMEMBERME_KEY / komga.remember-me.key: `<key>`

 If set, the remember-me auto-login feature will be activated, and will generate a cookie with encoded login information to perform auto-login.
+Set `<key>` to any random string.

 Not set by default, you need to set it to enable this feature.